 http://www.bfm.my/Concerns-for-SMEs-Routes-to-Growth-SL-Liew-Visata-Creative.html

-"Marketing is not beyond SME's who need to start looking at Marketing as a basic tool in their artillery"
+To conclude, a quote from the radio podcast - "Marketing is not beyond SME's who need to start looking at Marketing as a basic tool in their artillery"